Prasad S Dhurjati

 - Bachelors - 1977 Indian Institute of Technology, Kanpur, India

 "Our current research combines three decades of expertise in biotechnology and artificial intelligence.
-This research has resulted in over a hundred publications that have been cited over 2300 times with a H-index of 28 and an i10 index of 50.
+This research has resulted in over a hundred publications that have been cited more than 2800 times with a H-index of 28 and an i10 index of 50.
 The top five papers have been cited over 1000 times.
-The research has also resulted in the training of nearly 40 graduate students and post-doctoral research fellows (who are currently well placed in industry and academia) and over 80 undergraduate research students.
-The key research accomplishments are in the fields of Biochemical engineering and ?On-line fault diagnosis?.
+The research has also resulted in the training of nearly 40 graduate students and post-doctoral research fellows (who are currently well placed in industry and academia) and over 100 undergraduate research students.
 Current research is in the area of Systems Biology, Systems Medicine and Modeling of Engineering Systems.
 In biotechnology, we are currently applying mathematical models and knowledge-based approaches to convert biological and medical data to useful knowledge.

 A second major area of our research is Knowledge-Based Process Monitoring and Fault Diagnosis.
 In a joint project with Foxboro and DuPont (1982-86), we were involved in a pioneering effort for the first industrial application of an expert system, FALCON (Fault Analysis Consultant), for on-line fault diagnosis in a dynamic chemical process (DuPont adipic acid plant in Victoria, Texas).